danielaparker/jsoncons/doc/Pages/index.md

 Compared to other JSON libraries, jsoncons has been designed to handle very large JSON texts.
 At its heart are SAX style parsers and serializers.
 Its [json parser](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/json_parser.md) is an incremental parser that can be fed its input in chunks, and does not require an entire file to be loaded in memory at one time.
-Its unpacked in-memory representation of JSON is more compact than most, and can be made more compact still using a user supplied allocator.
+Its unpacked in-memory representation of JSON is more compact than most, and can be made more compact still with a user-supplied allocator.
 It also supports memory efficient parsing of very large JSON texts with a [pull parser](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/json_stream_reader.md), built on top of its incremental parser.